 GI Health by Gender Part I: Women

 It’s no secret: men and women are different, particularly when it comes to health care needs.
-In honor of Women’s Health Month in May and Men’s Health month in June, Digestive Health Reno has the scoop on how to optimally manage your GI health by gender.
+In honor of Women’s Health Month in May and Men’s Health Month in June, Digestive Health Center in Reno, NV, has the scoop on how to optimally manage your GI health by gender.

 The Female Digestive System